facebookresearch/theseus/README.md

 ## Getting Started
 - Prerequisites
-    - We *strongly* recommend you install `theseus` in a venv or conda environment.
+    - We *strongly* recommend you install `theseus` in a venv or conda environment with Python 3.7-3.9.
     - Theseus requires `torch` installation.
 To install for your particular CPU/CUDA configuration, follow the instructions in the PyTorch [website](https://pytorch.org/get-started/locally/).
     - Theseus also requires [`suitesparse`](https://people.engr.tamu.edu/davis/suitesparse.html), which you can install via:
         - `sudo apt-get install libsuitesparse-dev` (Ubuntu).